HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/04-runtime_inclusion/02-hands_on.md

 ### Adding Dummy Weights

-In a similar way to what you did for the pallet, you need to provide weights for the runtime; again, these are just dummy weights for allowing the project to build, later benchmarks will be run for generating proper values.
+In a similar way to what you did for the pallet, you need to provide weights for the runtime.
+Again, these are just dummy weights for allowing the project to build.
+Later, benchmarks will be run for generating proper values.

-The steps to follow are:
+Proceed by following the steps below:

-- Create inside `runtime/src/weights` directory a file named `pallet_foo_verifier.rs` and copy-paste into the following code:
+- Create a file inside the `runtime/src/weights` named `pallet_foo_verifier.rs` and copy-paste the following code into it:

   ```rust
   # ![cfg_attr(rustfmt, rustfmt_skip)]